blockhackersio/msig/README.md

 pnpm pub
 ```

-You will be asked questions around which packages have major minor or atch bumps.
+You will be asked questions around which packages have major minor or patch bumps.